A new chapter begins

-The Michigan law (Mich.
+The law (Mich.
 Comp.
-Laws § 500.3107d) allows a car owner to opt out of purchasing personal injury protection (PIP) medical coverage if he or she and all family members residing in the same home have QHC.
-The law defines QHC as coverage under Medicare or an accident or health policy with a deductible of $6,000 or less per individual and no coverage limits for injuries caused by car accidents.
+Laws § 500.3107d) allows a car owner to opt out of purchasing PIP medical coverage if he or she and all family members residing in the same home have QHC.
+To qualify as QHC, employer plans cannot exclude or limit coverage of injuries related to motor vehicle accidents, and any individual deductible (in-network or out-of-network) must be $6,000 or less (indexed for inflation).

 Employer impact

-Employers that coordinate their health plan’s benefits with auto insurance medical coverage — even plans that pay secondary — may face greater exposure to Michigan claims than in the past.
+Employers that coordinate their health plan’s benefits with auto insurance medical coverage — even plans that pay secondary — may face greater exposure to Michigan claims than before the law took effect on July 1, 2020.
 Coordinating benefits may not help if the employer health plan otherwise meets the QHC definition.
-If so, the employee and any covered family members may be in a position to opt out of or substantially reduce PIP medical coverage offered by the auto insurer.
-This could leave the employer-sponsored health plan as the sole source of medical coverage for injuries related to an auto accident in some situations.
+If the health plan is QHC, the employee and any covered family members may be in a position to opt out of or substantially reduce PIP medical coverage offered by the auto insurer.
+This could leave the health plan as the sole source of medical coverage for injuries related to a car accident.

 Related resources